PETA calling for investigation of Tuscola dog breeder

 Get headlines sent to your inbox by clicking here

-The U.S. Department of Agriculture inspected the breeding operation of Raymond Hostetler of 425 E. County Road 675 N, Tuscola, on June 13.
-The inspector found five female dogs with matted hair and five male and female dogs with overgrown nails, according to the report.
+A June 13 inspection of the breeding operation of Raymond Hostetler at 425 E. County Road 675 N, Tuscola, by the U.S. Department of Agriculture found five female dogs with matted hair and five male and female dogs with overgrown nails, according to the report.

 “The mats are down to the skin and numerous in quantity on each dog,” the report states.
 "While there is no skin damage, the mats’ closeness to the skin cause a tightness/pulling that can cause discomfort to the regulated animal.”